kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 ### §16.31   Director's Determinations after investigations.

-\(a\) After consideration of the pleadings and other information obtained by the FAA after investigation, the Director will render an initial determination and serve it upon each party within 120 days of the date the last pleading specified in §16.23 was due.
+\(a\) After consideration of the pleadings and other information obtained by the FAA after investigation, the Director will render an initial determination and serve it upon each party within 120 days of the date the last pleading specified in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.23   Pleadings.|§16.23]] was due.

 (b)(1) The Director's Determination shall include findings of fact and conclusions of law, accompanied by explanations and based upon all material issues of fact, credibility of the evidence, law and discretion presented on the record, together with a statement of the reasons therefor.

 \(2\) The Director shall issue a determination or rule in a party's favor only if the determination or ruling is in accordance with law and supported by a preponderance of the reliable, probative, and substantial evidence contained in the record.

-\(c\) A party adversely affected by the Director's Determination may appeal the initial determination as provided in §16.33.
+\(c\) A party adversely affected by the Director's Determination may appeal the initial determination as provided in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.33   Final decisions without hearing.|§16.33]].
 However, if the Director's Determination that is appealed contains a Corrective Action Plan, the Director has the discretion to suspend the Corrective Action Plan until the appeal is resolved.

 \(d\) If the Director's Determination finds the respondent in noncompliance and proposes the issuance of a compliance order, the initial determination will include notice of opportunity for a hearing under subpart F of this part if a hearing is required by statute or otherwise provided by the FAA.
 A hearing may be required by statute if the FAA determination would terminate eligibility for grants under 49 U.S.C.
 47114(c) or (e), or terminate payments on a grant agreement under 49 U.S.C. subchapter 471.
 The respondent may elect or waive a hearing, as provided in subpart E of this part.